 Have They Worked with Companies with a Similar Footprint?

 And that is another thing to consider when studying a developer’s portfolio.
-They may specialize in helping large companies or catering to small and mid-level ones.
+They may specialize in helping large companies or catering to small and mid-level ones — you know which is right for you.

 However, some will have experience in a variety of sectors by business size and maturity — like Rubyroid Labs.
 Volvo, Mastercard and Toyota have outsourced tasks to us.
 But we have also helped startups backed by Y Combinator, Seedcamp and Capital Innovators, bringing their vision to life.